EducationalWave

 Additionally, the power wielded by a few large firms in an oligopoly can lead to potential collusion and anti-competitive behavior, disadvantaging smaller businesses and limiting consumer choice.

-Related Pros and Cons of Soviet Union
+Related Pros and Cons of Living in Guam

 Price Fixing Risks